SSL/TLS Configuration

 email = "admin@example.com"

-staging = false
+staging = false # Use true for testing

 challenge_dir = "./acme-challenges"

-ACME Configuration Options
+ACME Options

-Field | Type | Description | Default |
+| Field | Description | Default |

-email | String | Email address for ACME registration | Required |
+email | Contact email for Let's Encrypt | Required |

-staging | Boolean | Use Let's Encrypt staging environment | false |
+staging | Use staging environment for testing | false |

-challenge_dir | String | Directory for ACME HTTP-01 challenges | "./acme-challenges" |
+challenge_dir | Directory for HTTP-01 challenges | "./acme-challenges" |

 # Create challenge directory